Ruka or The Hand (in English) was Jiří Trnka’s last film in 1965.

 This Czech puppet maker and animator left a masterpiece as his legacy.
 Known for the retelling of many classic tales, in this brilliant short with no dialogue, he manages to tell a most personal story on totalitarianism.

-A mute character dressed in traditional pantomime, the little harlequin seems to live in a completely self contained world which exists out of space and time.
+A mute character dressed in traditional pantomime, the little harlequin seems to live in a completely self-contained world that exists out of space and time.
 He is a sculptor and a ceramist – an artist who spends his time making pots for his favorite and most beloved plant.

 The hand begins enticing him in various ways, offering money, praise, force, erotics, indoctrination, and so on.
 The hand tries everything to get our little artist to do what he is ordered to do but he still refuses.